-To be honest, our thoughts on Thanksgiving tend to align with one Wednesday Addams circa 1993.
-We know we're not alone there — nor are we alone in recognizing the holiday as, well, incredibly problematic.
-(We'll refer you to Chescaleigh for further explanation.)
-But with mild pyromania and general rage at bay, we know there's a lot to be thankful for — especially when it comes to living in Phoenix.
-Here are 50 reasons why we're feeling thankful in no particular order.
+To be honest, our thoughts on Thanksgiving tend to align with Wednesday Addams circa 1993.
+We know we're not alone there — nor are we alone in recognizing the holiday as, well, super problematic.
+(Please see Chescaleigh for further explanation.)
+But with mild pyromania and general rage at bay, we know there's a lot to be happy about.
+In no particular order, here are 50 reasons why we're feeling thankful to live in Phoenix.

 48. Every December, Santas run rampant through Scottsdale.

 47. Phoenix Sky Harbor has the best airport name ever — and it showcases stellar art.

 46. Postcommodity, an art collective with Phoenix roots, will show at the 2017 Whitney Biennial.

 45. The warehouse district just keeps getting artier, thanks to ASU and Michael Levine.

 44. Finally!
 There's a full-blown Sephora within city limits.